ubc-cirrus-lab/caribou/INSTALL.md

 ## Other dependencies

-Since the AWS lambda environment restricts us from using Docker, we have to deploy the workflows using [crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane).
-For the following step to work, please install the crane as described in the [crane documentation](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md).
+Since the AWS lambda environment restricts us from using Docker, we have to migrate the workflows using [crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane).
+If you plan on running the framework locally instead of deploying it to the cloud, please install the crane as described in the [crane documentation](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md).